Tractable Bayesian Density Regression via Logit Stick-Breaking Priors: Logit stick-breaking prior

-To provide a constructive representation of the \textsc{lsbp}, let us first consider an equivalent formulation of the predictor--dependent mixture model in \eqref{mix_dep}.
-In particular, following standard hierarchical representations of mixture models, independent samples $y_1, \ldots, y_n$ from the random variable with density function displayed in \eqref{mix_dep}, can be obtained from for every unit $i=1, \ldots, n$, where $\boldsymbol{\theta}_h \sim P_0$ and $G_i \in \{1, 2, \ldots, +\infty\}$ the categorical variable denoting the mixture component associated with unit $i$.
-According to \eqref{marg}, every $G_i$ has probability mass function $\mbox{p}(G_i \mid {\bf x}_i)=\prod_{h=1}^{+\infty}\pi_{h}({\bf x}_i)^{\mathbbm{1}(G_i=h)}$, with $\pi_h({\bf x}_i)=\nu_h({\bf x}_i) \prod_{l=1}^{h-1}\{1-\nu_l({\bf x}_i)\}$ and $\mathbbm{1}(\cdot)$ denoting the indicator function.
-Thus, re--writing $\nu_1({\bf x}_i), \ldots, \nu_h({\bf x}_i), \ldots$ as a function of the mixing probabilities $\pi_1({\bf x}_i), \ldots, \pi_h({\bf x}_i), \ldots$ via for each $h=1, \ldots, +\infty$, allows each $\nu_h({\bf x}_i)$ to be easily interpreted as the probability of being allocated to component $h$, conditionally on the event of surviving to the previous $1, \ldots, h-1$ components---i.e. $\nu_h({\bf x}_i)=\mbox{pr}(G_i=h \mid G_i>h-1, {\bf x}_i)$.
-This result provides a formal characterization of the stick-breaking construction in \eqref{marg} as the continuation--ratio parameterization \citep{TU91} of the probability mass function for each component membership variable $G_i$, $i=1, \ldots, n$.
-This relevant connection with the literature on sequential inference for categorical data is common to all the stick-breaking priors, and provides substantial benefits for interpretation and inference.
-However, to our knowledge, this characterization---although implicit in some computational routines \citep[e.g.][]{DP08,RDC11,RD11}, and recently adopted in Bayesian multinomial regression \citep{LIND2015}---has not yet been explicitly discussed and fully exploited to facilitate interpretation and computation in Bayesian density regression---when $G_i$, $i=1, \ldots, n$ are latent variables.
-Indeed, as we describe in Section~\ref{Section3}, this characterization facilitates the implementation of different routine--use algorithms in Bayesian inference, and provides a simple generative process for each $G_i$ which motivates the logistic link.
+allows to interpret each $\nu_h({\bf x}_i)$ as the probability of being allocated to component $h$, conditionally on the event of surviving to the previous $1, \ldots, h-1$ components, namely $\nu_h({\bf x}_i)=\mbox{pr}(G_i=h \mid G_i>h-1, {\bf x}_i)$.
+This result provides a formal characterization of the stick-breaking construction in \eqref{marg} as the continuation-ratio parameterization \citep{TU91} of the probability mass function for each component membership variable $G_i$.
+This connection with the literature on sequential inference for categorical data is common to all the stick-breaking priors---as mentioned also by \citet{RD11} in the probit case.